-Lahemaa is the largest and oldest national park in Estonia, and one of Europe's most important forest protection areas.
-Here you will find rocky and sandy coastal areas and alluvial plains winding along the peninsula.
-Forest, bog and coastal ecosystems exist side by side with geological, historic and architectural monuments.
-The forest paths provide easy access for picking berries and mushrooms.
+Lahemaa National Park is the largest and oldest national park in Estonia and one of Europe's most important forest protection areas.
+Here you will find rocky and sandy coastal areas and sediment plains winding along the peninsula.
+Forest, wetland, and coastal ecosystems exist side-by-side with geological, historical, and architectural monuments.
+Extensive forest paths provide easy access for picking berries and mushrooms.

-As an important bird feeding spot on the migration route between the Arctic and Western Europe, Matsalu is one of the most famous European bird watching sites and a real paradise for nature lovers.
+As an important feeding spot for birds migrating between the Arctic and Western Europe, Matsalu National Park is one of the most famous European bird-watching sites and a true paradise for nature lovers.

-Soomaa is home to massive bogs but it has become most famous thanks to a local natural phenomenon.
-The phenomenon is called the fifth season and during this flood time, up to 17,500 hectares of lower forests, roads and yards can only be navigated by water.
-Yes, a perfect place for a canoe trip!
+Soomaa National Park is home to massive wetlands, but it has become the most famous park thanks to a natural phenomenon called 'the fifth season.'
+During this flood time, up to 17,500 hectares of lower forests, roads, and yards can only be navigated by water.
+It's a perfect place for a canoe trip.

-A heaven for seal and orchid lovers, Vilsandi is home to Estonia’s largest grey seal colony and to many seabirds.
-Fossil limestone terraces are waiting to be discovered, as is the most westernmost point of Estonia – Nootamaa Island.
+A haven for seal and orchid lovers, Vilsandi National Park is home to Estonia’s largest grey seal colony and many kinds of seabirds.
+Fossil limestone terraces wait to be discovered, along with the westernmost point of Estonia – Nootamaa Island.

-Karula is the smallest national park in the country, cherished for its unique domed landscape formed by glacial ice about 10,000 years ago.
-There are about 40 lakes hidden between the hills and domes, and a heritage landscape of meadows, marshy grounds and forest stands waiting to be explored.
+Karula National Park is the smallest national park in the country, cherished for its unique domed landscape formed by glacial ice about 10,000 years ago.
+There are about 40 lakes hidden between the hills and domes, and a heritage landscape of meadows, marshy grounds and forest stands leaves plenty of space to explore.

-The youngest of Estonia's national parks is the largest coniferous forest and marsh area in the country.
-With more than half of the park consisting of vast bog areas and 42% of forested landscapes, Alutaguse is a sanctuary for wild birds and animals.
-Several mammals like the wolf, the Brown bear and the Eurasian lynx move between Estonia and Russia via Alutaguse migration routes.
+The youngest of Estonia's national parks, Alutaguse National Park is the largest coniferous forest and marsh area in the country.
+With more than half of the park consisting of vast bog areas and 42% of forested landscapes, this park is a sanctuary for wild birds and animals.
+Several mammals, such as wolves, bears, and lynx, move between Estonia and Russia via Alutaguse's migration routes.